 Making Healthy Choices

 Build your snacks -- and your diet as a whole -- around fresh vegetables, lean meats, eggs, fish, nuts and seeds.
-Fruits and dairy are natural sources of sugar and can be healthy additions to snacks in most cases; however, it is best to eat them in moderation.
+Fruits and milk are natural sources of sugar and can be healthy additions to snacks in most cases; however, it is best to eat them in moderation.
 Make up a batch up hummus with chickpeas, lemon juice, garlic and tahini and use it as a dip for red pepper strips and carrot sticks.
-Top cucumber slices with a dollop of cottage cheese, or hollow out half a bell pepper and fill it with tuna salad made with a spoonful of yogurt, salt and pepper.
+Top whole grain crackers with cucumber slices, or hollow out half a bell pepper and fill it with tuna salad made with olive oil, salt and pepper.
 For something sweet, grab a handful of fresh berries, which are lower in sugar than most other fruits, and a handful of almonds or sunflower seeds.

 Getting a Diagnosis